PDL-2019-2020-GR8/PDL_2018_2019_GR6/Design.md

 ##Package HELPER: it contains all the classes that will be shared by all the methods of the application especially specific classes like:
  ApiCaller which allows to connect (method: getResponse (String languageVariant, String pageTitle)) to the API and returns the wikitext (method: extractWikitextFromApiResponse (String languageVariant, String pageTitle)).

+## FileHandlerImpl </br>
-## FileHandlerImpl which allows to create (method: extractFilenameFromUrl (Url string, int number), write (method: write (string filepath, string filename, list <string> data)) and check (method: isCsvValid (file file, char separator)) the validity of the CSV file.
+Which allows to create (method: extractFilenameFromUrl (Url string, int number), write (method: write (string filepath, string filename, list <string> data)) and check (method: isCsvValid (file file, char separator)) the validity of the CSV file.

+## WikiRunner
-## WikiRunner allows to parse the wikitext in html then to convert the html to a Jsoup object to perform the different processes (method: getDocument (String languageVariant, String pageTitle)).
+Allows to parse the wikitext in html then to convert the html to a Jsoup object to perform the different processes (method: getDocument (String languageVariant, String pageTitle)).

-## Package INTERFACE: it contains a description of all the functionalities of the application that will be developed, especially data extraction, data conversion to csv, creation of csv files and statistics.
+## Package INTERFACE:
+It contains a description of all the functionalities of the application that will be developed, especially data extraction, data conversion to csv, creation of csv files and statistics.
 Extractor: extract the data
 Converter: convert to csv file
+## Filehandler:
-## Filehandler: recover the extracted data and write it to a file.
+Recover the extracted data and write it to a file.
 Statistics: generate statistics

-## Package WIKIPEDIA HTML: It contains concrete classes defining the implementation of data extraction and conversion methods of a html file.
+## Package WIKIPEDIA HTML:
+It contains concrete classes defining the implementation of data extraction and conversion methods of a html file.

-## Package WIKIPEDIA WIKI It contains the concrete classes defining the implementation of methods for extracting and converting data from a wikitext file.
+## Package WIKIPEDIA WIKI
+It contains the concrete classes defining the implementation of methods for extracting and converting data from a wikitext file.

 The launch of the application is done with maven test that allows executing a series of instructions contained in the following methods:
 -	TestConvertAlltoCSV (): generates the csv files and lists the statistics.